Public or private job placement services — Are private ones more effective? Updated

 Elevator pitch

-Expenditures on job placement and related services make up a substantial share of many countries’ GDP.
-Contracting out to private providers is often proposed as a more efficient alternative to the state provision of placement services.
-However, the responsible state agency has to design and monitor sufficiently complete contracts to ensure that the private contractors deliver the desired quality of services.
-None of the recent empirical evidence indicates that contracting out is necessarily more effective or more efficient than public employment services.
+Expenditures on job placement and related services make up a substantial share of many countries’ gross domestic products.
+Contracting out to private providers is often proposed as a cost-efficient alternative to the state provision of placement services.
+However, the responsible state agency has to be able and willing to design and monitor sufficiently complete contracts to ensure that the private contractors deliver the desired service quality.
+None of the empirical evidence indicates that contracting-out is necessarily more effective or more cost-efficient than public employment services.

 Key findings